 Information we obtain from cookies are used to analyze our community.
 We use this data to adjust the community to your personal preferences.
 Finally, when sending information about our products and services, we can take your previous interest for certain pages into account.

 You choose which cookies you want to allow.
-If you have an account you can adjust your choice in your profile settings.
-If you do not have an account, you can change your cookie settings by deleting them via the internet options of your browser and visiting the community again.
+You can change your cookie settings by deleting them via the internet options of your browser and visiting the community again.
 You will then be asked to choose your settings again.
 There are 3 settings: Basic, Normal and Complete.